Artikumari005/Dive-into-React/README.md

 ✔️ Dates and a short description are mentioned
 ✔️ “View on Google Maps” link opens the location in a new tab

-This helped me understand:
-✔️ How JSX is written
-✔️ How components are structured
-✔️ How layouts are created using React and CSS
-✔️ How external links work inside React components

 * Today I learned about props how it works inside the jsx .....
 * Today I learned about Props in React and how they help in passing data from parent components to child components.
 Props make components reusable, dynamic, and easy to manage by allowing the same component to display different information without rewriting code.